wdk-docs/nest-docs/content/graphql/quick-start.md

 }),
 ```

+!!! warning

-> warning **Warning** If you use the `apollo-server-fastify` package with multiple GraphQL endpoints in a single application, make sure to enable the `disableHealthCheck` setting in the `GraphQLModule` configuration.
+    If you use the `apollo-server-fastify` package with multiple GraphQL endpoints in a single application, make sure to enable the `disableHealthCheck` setting in the `GraphQLModule` configuration.

 ## Code first